sprakhar2002/Pricify/README.md

 nodemon index
 ```

-make sure you have 'express' 'socket.io' 'nodemon' 'websockts' installed in your system
+make sure you have 'express' 'socket.io' 'nodemon' 'websockts' 'dotenv' installed in your system

+Get an API Key from https://finnhub.io/ and put your API_KEY in .env file *See the env_sample file*

 After running the server